Airstrikes, shelling as Turkey advances against Kurds in Syria | DW | 10.10.2019

 Governments condemn the Turkish offensive

-International governments have spoken out against the offensive which began on Wednesday, ahead of The UN Security Council meeting on Thursday to discuss Syria.
+International governments have spoken out against the offensive which began on Wednesday, ahead of a UN Security Council meeting on Thursday to discuss Syria.

 In Europe, Italian Foreign Minister Luigi Di Maio said on Thursday that the offensive was "unacceptable" and called for an immediate end to the fighting.
 Finnish Prime Minister Antti Rinne said Turkey's actions would "aggravate" the already complex crisis in Syria.